One of the most basic – and yet most essential – car maintenance activities you should do is changing your car’s engine oil.

 Remove the oil filter using the oil filter wrench or sandpaper to increase the grip on the filter cap.

-Once removed, clean the compartment of the oil filter using clean rags or cloth, make sure there are no signs of the old oil seen in the filter compartment.
+Once removed, clean the compartment of the oil filter using clean rags or cloth, making sure there are no signs of the old oil seen in the filter compartment.

 Changing the engine oil also means replacing the oil filter too.
 Changing the O-rings (the small, rubber, circular donuts that sit between components to reduce leakage) is a good idea too as it ensures no leaking takes place.